apache/apisix/docs/en/latest/plugins/basic-auth.md

 The `basic-auth` Plugin is used to add [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to a Route or a Service.

 This works well with a [Consumer](../terminology/consumer.md).
 Consumers of the API can then add their key to the header to authenticate their requests.
+The Consumer Name and Consumer Group ID are written to the request header and passed to Upstream if a match is made to the corresponding Consumer.

 ## Attributes